stijnbenja/NumpyML/README.md

-# Creating a numpy neural net and deploying it to JS as a dashboard
+# Creating a Numpy neural net and deploying it to JS as a dashboard
 ### Trying to whitebox a blackbox neural net by building it from scratch (also without sklearn)

 <br>